General Markovian Equation for Scalar Fields in a Slowly Evolving Background: A simple example

 \section{A simple example}

-For illustrative purposes, we study the following $Z_2-$symmetric theory\footnote{$Z_2-$symmetric theories with only one nonvanishing expectation value are computationally very convenient because there is no mixing between the particle species and the associated resummed propagators.}
+For illustrative purposes, and to allow for a direct comparison with the literature, we apply our method to the same $Z_2-$symmetric theory\footnote{$Z_2-$symmetric theories with only one nonvanishing expectation value are computationally very convenient because there is no mixing between the particle species and the associated resummed propagators.} that has been studied in \cite{Cheung:2015iqa} by means of a small field expansion.
+Consider the action